-- A. Prior to submitting an application, each of the following qualifications must be met by a candidate for professional counselor with Mental Health Services Provider designation: - 1.
-Be at least 18 years of age. - 2.
-Must provide evidence that he is highly regarded in moral character and professional ethics (Rule 0450-1-.05). - 3.
-Meet the following educational requirements prior to the date of application: - Sixty (60) graduate semester hours, based upon a program of studies with a major in counseling, completed from an institution accredited by the Southern Association of Colleges and Schools, the Counsel for Accreditation of Counseling and Related Educational Programs, or a comparable accrediting body; - b.
-The graduate coursework should include, but is not limited to, the following core areas (one course may satisfy study in more than one of the study areas): - 1) Theories of human behavior, learning and personality - 2) Abnormal behavior and psychopathology - 3) Theories of counseling and psychotherapy - 4) Evaluation and appraisal procedures - 5) Group dynamics, theories and techniques - 6) Counseling techniques - 7) Ethics - 8) Research
+- Prior to submitting an application, each of the following qualifications must be met by a candidate for professional counselor with Mental Health Services Provider designation: - Be at least 18 years of age. - Must provide evidence that he is highly regarded in moral character and professional ethics (Rule 0450-1-.05). - Meet the following educational requirements prior to the date of application: - Sixty (60) graduate semester hours, based upon a program of studies with a major in counseling, completed from an institution accredited by the Southern Association of Colleges and Schools, the Counsel for Accreditation of Counseling and Related Educational Programs, or a comparable accrediting body;

+- The graduate coursework should include, but is not limited to, the following core areas (one course may satisfy study in more than one of the study areas):

+- Theories of human behavior, learning and personality

+- Abnormal behavior and psychopathology

+- Theories of counseling and psychotherapy

+- Evaluation and appraisal procedures

+- Group dynamics, theories and techniques

+- Counseling techniques

+- Ethics

+- Research

-- 9) Use of the DSM - 10) Treatment and treatment planning - 11) Clinical practicum or internship (pursuant to T.C.A.
-63-22-104): - 4.
-Complete 3000 hours of post-masters professional experience, including 150 hours of supervised experience obtained pursuant to Rule 0450-1-.10(5); - One thousand five hundred (1500) of the three thousand (3000) hours of supervised post-masters professional experience shall be face-to-face client contact hours; - One thousand five hundred (1500) of the three thousand (3000) hours of supervised post-masters professional experience shall be clinically-related activities; - 5.
-Pass the examination pursuant to Rule 0450-01-.08. - B. For the purpose of mental health service provider designation pursuant to T.C.A.
+- Use of the DSM

+- Treatment and treatment planning

+- Clinical practicum or internship (pursuant to T.C.A.
+63-22-104)

+- Complete 3,000 hours of post-masters professional experience, including 150 hours of supervised experience obtained pursuant to Rule 0450-1-.10(5);

+- One thousand five hundred (1,500) of the three thousand (3,000) hours of supervised post-masters professional experience shall be face-to-face client contact hours:

+- One thousand five hundred (1,500) of the three thousand (3,000) hours of supervised post-masters professional experience shall be clinically-related

+- o Pass the examination pursuant to Rule 0450-01-.08.

+- For the purpose of mental health service provider designation pursuant to T.C.A.
 63-22-150, "has completed a minimum of nine (9) graduate semester hours of coursework specifically related to diagnosis, treatment, appraisal and assessment of mental disorders" will be interpreted to mean passing nine (9) semester hours, either during the course of a graduate degree or as post-graduate work, in courses which include diagnosis, treatment and treatment planning, appraisal and assessment of mental disorders, psychopathology, and the use of the DSM, were the entire focus of the course or comprised a substantial portion of the course work.